 Though often neglected, improving your flexibility is a crucial part of maintaining an overall healthy body, according to the American Council on Exercise.
 Regular stretching can help improve your posture, relieve muscle tension and may even reduce your risk of injury.

-And if you can't figure out exactly what your hang up is, these tips from Samuel Chan, physical therapist at Bespoke Treatments in New York City, will help you improve your flexibility and finally touch your toes.
+And if you can't figure out exactly what your hang up is, these tips from Samuel Chan, DPT, physical therapist at Bespoke Treatments in New York City, will help you improve your flexibility and finally touch your toes.

 If You: Feel Tugging in the Back of Your Legs